Confluence of an extension of Combinatory Logic by Boolean constants: Proof overview

 One may try to strengthen the inductive hypothesis in the hope of making the first part easier to prove.
-A naive attempt would be to claim that \emph{all} reductions starting from~$q$ end in~$F$, instead of claiming that \emph{some} reduction ends in~$F$.
-This would make the first part trivial, but the second one would not go through as this is false in general.
+A naive attempt would be to claim that \emph{all} reductions starting from~$q$ end in~$\Fs$, instead of claiming that \emph{some} reduction ends in~$\Fs$.
+This would make the first part trivial, but the second one would not go through as this is false in general, e.g., consider $\Ks \Fs \Omega$ where $\Omega \equiv (\Ss \Is \Is) (\Ss \Is \Is)$ and $\Is \equiv \Ss \Ks \Ks$.